Bounteous-Inc/bounteous-aem-commons/on-deploy-scripts-framework/README.md

-# On-Deploy Scripts Framework
+# On-Deploy Scripts Framework by Bounteous (previously HS2 Solutions)

-This is a framework developed by HS2 Solutions to allow developers to create and leverage one-time scripts that run on an AEM server upon deploy of a code bundle.
+This is a framework developed by Bounteous to allow developers to create and leverage one-time scripts that run on an AEM server upon deploy of a code bundle.

 This feature is now offically part of